mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 There are a range of valid methodological approaches suited to this study.
 These include participatory design Muller, 2007), ethnography and guided participation,  communities of practice , Activity Theory .
  [@lave_situated_1991]

-I have chosen to use activity theory as a base for the the theoretical framework of this study as it is a sociocultural approach which goes beyond a conception of transmission model of learning and embraces learning in context.
+I have chosen to use activity theory as a base for the the theoretical framework of this study as it is a cultural historical approach which goes beyond a conception of transmission model of learning and embraces learning in context.

 I take a broad approach to applying activity theory, drawing on 3GAT, with its attendance to systemic analysis and particular techniques and understandings of agency, the work of Cole and the importance of institutional mutuality, and the work of Rogoff in particular the attention paid to _linguistic and cultural-historical repertoires_ [@rogoff_cultural_2003]

+The unifying factor in these approaches is the acceptance of unit of analysis being activity, a unit between the learner their objective and their surrounding context [@rogoff_childrens_1993].

 ## The foundational concepts of activity theory